 Building Call for Code apps with data science

-Welcome back to the sixth and final installment in our Call For Code Technology mini-series, where I identify and talk about one of the six core technology areas within Call For Code.
+Welcome back to the fifth and final installment in our Call For Code Technology mini-series, where I identify and talk about the core technology areas within Call For Code.
 You’ll learn about that technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
 If you missed my other posts, make sure to check them out:

 - Building Call for Code apps with AI

 - Building Call for Code apps using blockchain

 - Building Call for Code apps using machine learning

 - Building Call for Code apps around traffic and weather technology

 If you haven’t already, accept the Call for Code challenge and join our community.
 In this blog post, I’ll talk about leveraging data science technologies so that you can use them to build your Call for Code solution.

 You will find some overlap between this blog post and the one I wrote on machine learning, as they go hand in hand when working with big data, predictions, and insight gathering.
 The machine learning post also provides some information on Watson™ Studio, which is also applicable to this post on data science.